Marietje Schaake: Other activities

 Schaake is also a member of the board of advisors at the EU-funded research project 'Media, Conflict and Democratisation'.
 In September 2013, Schaake joined the steering committee of the "Transatlantic Dialogues on Security and Freedom in the Digital Age" project of the New America Foundation.
 Earlier she was a commissioner at the Global Commission on Internet Governance and a member of the board of directors at the Flemish-Dutch House deBuren.
 All additional positions are unpaid.

+Schaake published "THE TECH COUP: How to Save Democracy from Silicon Valley" with Princeton_University_Press (2024) and with the Dutch news website De_Correspondent "De Machtscode: hoe de onzichtbare belangenstrijd achter AI onze democratie bedreigt" in 2026.